RonanAndal/RonanAndal.github.io/essays/ReflectionOnUseOfAI.md

 Even though GPT isn't the only thing I turn to when learning a concept or tutorial it is for sure a factor that comes into play besides looking in textbooks and youtube videos and etc. I would ask GPT "GPT what do you know about ____" and then begin to do research out of GPT whether it be google, textbooks, youtube and etc.

 7. Answering a question in class or in Discord\
-I didn't really asked much questions in discord, because I usually just asked my group if I needed assistance.
-However with in class questions I just asked whatever come to my mind, don't need AI to help filter that.
+   I didn't ask many questions on Discord since I typically sought assistance from my group when needed.
+However, during in-class discussions, I freely raised any queries that came to mind, relying on my own judgment without the need for AI assistance to filter them.

 8. Asking or answering a smart-question\
 Again didn't really ask much questions in the discord as well as answered any questions